jamesplease/redux-resource/README.md

 - `delete`

-Pass `false` as the value for any of these to prevent those action types and reducer handlers from being created.
+Pass `false` as the value for any of these to prevent those action types and reducers from being created.

 Keep in mind that you may not choose to use this option, even if your resource only supports a subset of CRUD.
 You could simply choose to not use the other